 Day 10: Drive to Christchurch and fly out

-We spent some time in Christchurch after leaving Twizel, but this is only because we are flying out of Christchurch Airport.
-It’s not that Christchurch is not worth visiting – it’s actually a very cool city.
-It’s just that if you are optimizing time to see nature in New Zealand, then Christchurch is probably not going to be your first choice.
+We spent some time in Christchurch after leaving Twizel, but this was only because we were flying out of Christchurch Airport.
+It’s not that Christchurch is not worth visiting – I think it’s a very cool city.
+But if you are optimizing time to see nature in New Zealand, then Christchurch should not be at the top of your list.

 Keep in mind the drive from Twizel to Christchurch is 3 hours, so if you’re flying out early you might want to stay in Christchurch the night before to make sure you won’t be missing the flight.